Molière: Height of fame

 In 1666, Le Misanthrope was produced.
-It is now widely regarded as Molière's most refined masterpiece, the one with the highest moral content, but it was little appreciated at its time.
+It is now widely regarded as Molière's most refined masterpiece, the one with the highest moral content, but it was little appreciated at the time.
 It caused the "conversion" of Donneau de Visé, who became fond of his theatre.
 But it was a commercial flop, forcing Molière to immediately write Le médecin malgré lui (The Doctor Despite Himself), a satire against the official sciences.
 This was a success despite a moral treatise by the Prince of Conti, criticizing the theatre in general and Molière in particular.
 In several of his plays, Molière depicted the physicians of his day as pompous individuals who speak (poor) Latin to impress others with false erudition, and know only clysters and bleedings as (ineffective) remedies.

 After the Mélicerte and the Pastorale comique, he tried again to perform a revised Tartuffe in 1667, this time with the name of Panulphe or L'Imposteur.
 As soon as the King left Paris for a tour, Lamoignon and the archbishop banned the play.
 The King finally imposed respect for Tartuffe a few years later, after he had gained more power over the clergy.

 Molière, now ill, wrote less.
 Le Sicilien ou L'Amour peintre was written for festivities at the castle of Saint-Germain-en-Laye, and was followed in 1668 by Amphitryon, inspired both by Plautus' work of the same name and Jean Rotrou's successful reconfiguration of the drama.
 With some conjecture, Molière's play can be seen to allude to the love affairs of Louis XIV, then king of France.
 George Dandin, ou Le mari confondu (The Confounded Husband) was little appreciated, but success returned with L'Avare (The Miser), now very well known.

-With Lully he again used music for Monsieur de Pourceaugnac, for Les Amants magnifiques, and finally for Le Bourgeois gentilhomme (The Middle Class Gentleman), another of his masterpieces.
+With Lully, he again used music for Monsieur de Pourceaugnac, for Les Amants magnifiques, and finally for Le Bourgeois gentilhomme (The Middle Class Gentleman), another of his masterpieces.
 It is claimed to be particularly directed against Colbert, the minister who had condemned his old patron Fouquet.
 The collaboration with Lully ended with a tragédie et ballet, Psyché, written in collaboration with Pierre Corneille and Philippe Quinault.